McTiernanSoftware/PartyAnimal/README.md

 Why Did You Build This?
 -----------------------

-Yahoo!7 FANGO is hosted on Amazon Web Services and relies on Elastic Load Balancers to spread load across the 8+ app server instances.
+I had a client hosted on Amazon Web Services that relied on Elastic Load Balancers to spread load across the 8+ app server instances.
 The tricky thing about Elastic Load Balancers (or ELBs) is that they're actually quite limited in terms of how many requests they can handle *unless* the ELB has been primed